 As a former trial lawyer with experience litigating in federal court, developing corporate compliance programs, and conducting internal investigations, Amelia also brings a unique perspective to immigration-related government enforcement actions.
 She is comfortable negotiating with government officers and is prepared to take cases to court if necessary.

 In addition to her client work, Amelia has made pro bono service and community involvement key features of her practice.
-She provides pro bono legal representation for clients referred by the Dallas Volunteer Attorney Program and the Human Rights Initiative and usually has at least one pro bono case on her docket.
+She is the founder and head instructor of Bulldog TKD, a 501(c)(3) nonprofit corporation providing free Tae Kwon Do classes in low income communities.
+She provides pro bono legal representation for clients referred by the Dallas Volunteer Attorney Program and the Human Rights Initiative.
 She is also a proud product of the Dallas public schools and is passionate about improving the educational pipeline.
 She is a member of the Dallas Association of Young Lawyers Leadership Class of 2016, a program designed to inspire and educate the future leaders of Dallas.

 Amelia is also a small business owner and is intimately aware of the challenges her entrepreneurial clients face in starting new businesses.
 She founded a publication company focused on children’s books that develop character.
 Its first release, The Spirit Post, is a Christmas-themed book and toy that encourages children to do acts of kindness.